jplatte/blog.turbo.fish/content/2021-11-01-proc-macro-parsing.md

 This is the fourth article in my series about procedural macros.
 In this article, I will explain how you can use `syn` to parse things that are not Rust code.
-It will once again extend the `Getters` derive macro example from the previous two articles
+It will once again extend the `Getters` derive macro (which generates get methods for a struct's fields) from the previous two articles

 * [Procedural Macros: A simple derive macro](/proc-macro-simple-derive/) and
 * [Procedural Macros: Error handling](/proc-macro-error-handling/),